Emon69420/NaviGit/README.md

 ## Troubleshooting

 - **WebSocket Disconnects:** In development, the chat may disconnect on code changes.
 This is normal due to Flask's auto-reload.
+Run on gunicorn rather than Werkzeug
 - **Indexing Errors:** Ensure the repository URL is correct and accessible.
 For private repos, use a valid GitHub token.
+Timeouts may occur if your Network speed is a bottleneck
 - **LLM Errors:** Check your API key, model name, and backend availability.
+- **Torch Errors** During installing sentence transformers, you may run into pyTorch errors, you can fix them by just installing the appropriate torch versions!
 ---

 ## Project Structure